 A child who is being instructed by someone with a California teaching credential for the grade level taught is considered exempt from public school attendance.
 The child must be taught for at least three hours a day, between 8:00 a.m. and 4:00 p.m., for 175 days each school year in the several branches of study required to be taught by the public schools and in the English language.
 The instructor may be the parent, as long as he or she has the required California teaching credential.
 Families homeschooling under this option are not required to file private school affidavits or report any other information to the state.

-You can find California’s specific recordkeeping requirements, they are listed above.
-In addition to those requirements, HSLDA recommends that you keep detailed records of your homeschool program.
+You can find California’s specific recordkeeping requirements, if any, above.
+Regardless of what state you live in, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.

 These records should include attendance records, information on the textbooks and workbooks your student used, samples of your student’s schoolwork, correspondence with school officials, portfolios and test results, and any other documents showing that your child is receiving an appropriate education in compliance with the law.
 You should maintain these records for at least two years.
 You should keep your student’s high school records and proof of compliance with the home education laws during the high school years (including any type of home education notice that you file with state or local officials) on file forever.
 HSLDA’s high school webpage has additional information about homeschool recordkeeping.